DevExpress/testcafe/docs/articles/documentation/concepts/built-in-wait-mechanisms.md

 ---
 layout: docs
-title: Built-In Waiting Mechanisms
+title: Built-In Wait Mechanisms
-permalink: /documentation/test-api/built-in-waiting-mechanisms.html
+permalink: /documentation/concepts/built-in-wait-mechanisms.html
 redirect_from:
+  - /documentation/test-api/built-in-waiting-mechanisms.html
   - /documentation/test-api/waiting-for-page-elements-to-appear.html
 ---
-# Built-In Waiting Mechanisms
+# Built-In Wait Mechanisms

 TestCafe has built-in automatic waiting mechanism and does not require dedicated API to wait for redirects or page elements to appear.

-This topic describes how these mechanisms work when TestCafe performs [test actions](actions/README.md), evaluates [assertions](assertions/README.md) and [selectors](selecting-page-elements/selectors/README.md), sends requests, and navigates the browser.
+This topic describes how these mechanisms work when TestCafe performs [test actions](../guides/basic-guides/interact-with-page-elements.md), evaluates [assertions](../guides/basic-guides/assert.md) and [selectors](../guides/basic-guides/select-page-elements.md), sends requests, and navigates the browser.

 * [Wait Mechanism for Actions](#wait-mechanism-for-actions)
 * [Wait Mechanism for Selectors](#wait-mechanism-for-selectors)